veith4f/pxeinstall/boot/README.md

 ```
 make test
 ```
-Launch signed bootloader, kernel and ramdisk in a test environment and run tests.
+Launch signed bootloader, kernel and ramdisk in a test qemu environment.
+UEFI Secure Boot enabled boot process will run with custom key material generated via guide at https://scb.ignisplus.de/confluence/display/BAY/UEFI+Secure+Boot+with+Custom+Keys.
+Used custom material is located in a binary file test/secureboot/OVMF_VARS_4M.sopra.fd.
+The idea of this test is to check if Secure Boot is working which is confirmed once Grub menu has appeared and kernel starts boot process.

 Output